 When do the chicks arrive at Egg|Plant?

 Our chicks typically arrive every Thursday from the end of February to the beginning of July.
-This year (2022) the first delivery date is February 24th and the last is July 14th.
+In 2022 the first delivery date was February 24th and the last was July 14th.
 On delivery days, the chicks usually arrive at the post office early in the morning and we pick them up and get them settled under a heat lamp before we open at 10 am.
 This way the chicks will have had water and food and been under a light for a bit when you pick them up.

 How are the chicks shipped?

 The chicks are shipped overnight from Rudd, Iowa via the USPS.
 They are packed into boxes the day they're hatched and kept on the warm mail van until they're delivered to the post office on Concordia Ave in St. Paul where we pick them up in the morning.
 They are packed pretty tightly so they keep each other warm and the boxes are well-ventilated so they can breathe.

 How do I pick up my chicks from Egg|Plant?

 Simply come to the store on your confirmed delivery day, tell us your name and we'll put your chicks into their take-home box.
 We won't call you on your pick-up day unless something about the timing of the delivery has changed or if the hatchery didn't send us the right chicks.
 As mentioned in an above question, there have been occasions where we didn't receive the right number of chicks or the chicks were delivered to the post office after 10am (one time they were even a whole day late and still healthy!).
 If anything like that happens, we'll call to let you know.
 If you don't get a call from us in the morning on your pick-up day, feel free to show up any time between 10am and 8pm.
 We encourage you to pick up your chicks on the day they arrive, but if you know you won't be able to pick them up on Thursday, please let us know in your email and we can keep them under the lights with food and water until Sunday at the latest.